Buying Property In Spain

 The Notario Publico

 Appointed by the government, the NotarioPublico is responsible for agreeing the notarial (official) value of the property and ensuring that all taxes have been paid.
 Once he is satisfied that everything is in order he will then advise the signing of the Escritura de Compraventa, to be done in his presence, and he will counter-sign on behalf of the government.
 Once this has been completed, he will lodge the Escritura de Compraventa with the local land registry office.

 Total Legal Costs

-As a guide you should calculate between 10 and 12 percent to add to the purchase price for legal costs.
+As a guide you should calculate and add between 10 and 12 percent to the purchase price of the property for legal costs.
 This will cover the Transfer Tax, Abogado, Notario and Land Registration fees.